Self-Publishing Review: Overview

 Self-Publishing Review is a daily online report of indie book reviews, articles, and news related to the self-publishing industry.
 It is a self-publishing portal.

 Staff and funding

-Self-Publishing Review was founded by award-winning Hollywood author and blogger Henry Baum in 2008 in Los Angeles, California.
-With a dedicated staff of professional reviewers and publishing professionals from both the US and UK, SPR remains one of the top online resources for self-published authors today industry.
+Self-Publishing Review was founded by the author and blogger Henry Baum in 2008 in Los Angeles, California.
 Their annual writing contest, the SPR Book Awards, was started in 2014.
 It awards prizes in the categories small press and independent authorship.